 Middle of the road: Quay 33 is a fantastic restaurant, popular with locals and tourists alike thanks to an affordable, varied menu and beautiful decor.

-Splash the cash: Rhodes at the Dome is the Michelin-starred restaurant of celebrity chef Gary Rhodes.
+Splash the cash: Artillery Tower is a Michelin-starred restaurant with breathtaking coastal views.
 Prices aren't cheap, but with mouthwatering menus and beautiful surroundings, it's the perfect venue if you're looking to treat yourself.

 For the biggest and best high street names, visit Drake Circus; where you will find dozens of top high street names all under one roof.